 North West Leicestershire District Council (NWLDC) aims to provide their tenants with a reliable and quick repairs and maintenance service with Kier Group as their main contractor partner.

-This included attaining the Decent Homes Standard that the Government has set for all Council to reach in 2010.
+This included attaining the Decent Homes Standard that the Government has set for all Councils to reach in 2010.